lucascompython/remove_force_download_moodle/README.md

 # Chromium/Firefox Extension to remove the "?forcedownload=1" attribute from links IPVC's moodle

 Prevents [elearning.ipvc.pt](https://elearning.ipvc.pt) from forcing file downloads.
+This could be easily be extended to support other moodle's.

 Ever been annoyed by Moodle forcing you to download files instead of opening them in the browser?
 This extension is here to help!
 It removes the "?forcedownload=1" attribute from links on IPVC's Moodle, allowing you to open files directly in your browser.